fgx/fgx.github.io/readme.md

 ## Issues

 * 'Edit this page' button does not work on all pages
-* Menu items do not highlight appropiately
+* Menu items do not highlight appropriately

 ## Copyright Notice and License